-Creating a new project is very simple.
+Creating a new project is simple.
 Projects can be created on your computer's primary hard drive, a secondary drive, or a network drive.
-The scene files used for each chapter in this book are stored in their own project directories on the DVD that comes with the book.
+The scene files used for each chapter in this book are stored in their own project directories at www.sybex.com/go/masteringmaya2015.
 Maya uses a default project directory when one has not been specified.
-This is located in your My Documents\maya\projects folder in Windows or Documents\maya\projects on a Mac.
+This is located in your My Documents\maya\projects folder in Windows.
 As an example, you'll create a project directory structure for the examples used in this chapter.

-- Start a new Maya 2012 scene.
+- 1. Start a new Maya scene.
 You'll note that an empty scene is created when you start Maya. - 2.
-Choose File ➤ Project Window. - 3.
-The Project Window dialog box opens.
+Choose File ≻ Project Window. - The Project Window dialog box opens.
 Click the New button to the right of the Current Project field.
-In the Current Project field, type Mastering_Maya_Chapter01 (see Figure 1.35). - 4.
-To the right of the Location field, click the folder icon to browse your computer.
-The Select Location window opens and lets you determine where on your computer or network you want the project to be stored.
-Or you can simply type the path to the directory.
-The project folder can be a subfolder of another folder if you like.
+In the Current Project field, type Mastering\Maya\Chapter01 (see Figure 1.35).

-FIGURE 1.35 The Project Window dialog box lets you set the location of a new project directory and determine its directory structure on your hard drive.
+The Project Window dialog box lets you set the location of a new project directory and determine its directory structure on your hard drive.